gbif/crawler/how-to-debug-crawling.md

 ## Introduction

-Debegging crawling is a complicated process.
-It requires you to familiarise yourself with the following services and infrastructure:
+Debugging crawling is a complicated process requiring you to familiarise yourself with the following services and infrastructure:

 * [Registry Console](how-to-debug-crawling.md#registry-console)
 * [CRAwling Monitor (CRAM)](how-to-debug-crawling.md#crawling-monitor-cram)